render-oss/terraform-provider-render/docs/resources/postgres.md

 - `high_availability_enabled` (Boolean) Whether high availability is enabled for this postgres
 - `ip_allow_list` (Attributes Set) List of IP addresses that are allowed to connect to the instance.
 If no IP addresses are provided, only connections via the private network will be allowed. (see [below for nested schema](#nestedatt--ip_allow_list))
 - `log_stream_override` (Attributes) Configure the [log stream override settings](https://render.com/docs/log-streams#overriding-defaults) for this service.
 These will override the global log stream settings of the user or team. (see [below for nested schema](#nestedatt--log_stream_override))
+- `parameter_overrides` (Map of String) Parameter overrides for the postgres instance.
 - `read_replicas` (Attributes Set) List of read replicas. (see [below for nested schema](#nestedatt--read_replicas))

 ### Read-Only